tnishi0/product_recom_eng/README.md

-# Building Product Recommendation Engine from Shopping Cart Data
+# Building Product Recommendation Engine from Retailrocket Shopping Cart Data

 In this project, a prototype recommendation engine was developed using shopping cart data available from Kaggle's [Retailrocket recommender system dataset](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset?select=events.csv).
 The gzipped version of the raw shopping "events" data file `events.csv.gz` can be found in the folder [`data`](data).
 The file contains a list of three kinds of events: views, add-to-cart events, and transactions.